Calculus: Fundamental theorem

 This realization, made by both Newton and Leibniz, was key to the proliferation of analytic results after their work became known.
 (The extent to which Newton and Leibniz were influenced by immediate predecessors, and particularly what Leibniz may have learned from the work of Isaac Barrow, is difficult to determine because of the priority dispute between them.)
 The fundamental theorem provides an algebraic method of computing many definite integrals—without performing limit processes—by finding formulae for antiderivatives.
 It is also a prototype solution of a differential equation.
 Differential equations relate an unknown function to its derivatives and are ubiquitous in the sciences.

+Advanced topics

+Multivariable and vector calculus

+Multivariable calculus is the extension of calculus in one variable to functions of several variables: the differentiation and integration of functions involving multiple variables (multivariate), rather than just one.

+Vector calculus is a branch of multivariable calculus concerned with the differentiation and integration of vector fields, primarily in three-dimensional Euclidean space, $\mathbb{R}^3.$ (The term vector calculus is sometimes used as a synonym for the broader subject of multivariable calculus overall.)
+Vector calculus plays an important role in differential geometry and in the study of partial differential equations.
+It is used extensively in physics and engineering, especially in the description of electromagnetic fields, gravitational fields, and fluid flow.

+Differential equations

+A differential equation is an equation that relates one or more unknown functions and their derivatives.
+In applications, the functions generally represent physical quantities, the derivatives represent their rates of change, and the differential equation defines a relationship between the two.
+Such relations are common in mathematical models and scientific laws; therefore, differential equations play a prominent role in many disciplines including engineering, physics, economics, and biology.